adrielk/my-official-website/README.md

 ### Adding Metadata

 Metadata is important for search engine optimization (SEO) and providing an aesthetic preview of your site on social media sites such as LinkedIn, Twitter, or Facebook.
+The fields relevant to social media previews are `image`, `url`, and `desc`.
+The other field are important for SEO.

 You can modify metadata in `page_data/seo.json`: